 Impotence affects the self-esteem of a man and at times, erodes away all the happiness from the ailing individual’s life.
 That’s why it becomes very crucial to go deep into the subject and find the genesis of this medical problem.

-Here are the most common underlying medical conditions which usually cause erectile dysfunction in men:
+Here are the most common underlying medical conditions which usually causes of erectile dysfunction in men:

 Neurological conditions can increase the chances of impotence.
 Nerve damage can affect the brain’s ability to send signals to the reproductive system.
 This causes the reproductive organ to not react properly when the brain releases dopamine on having arousing thoughts.